linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 02 What is Financial Intermediation/Chapter 03 The What How and Why of Financial Intermediaries.md

 # Nonmarket, Intermediated, and Direct Debt

 Businesses raise large amounts of financing each year from debt from a variety of sources (See Figure 3.5).
 A traditionally important source of debt financing is commercial banks.
-For example, Avolon, an aircraft leasing group, announced in January 2011 that it had raised a total of  $2.5 billion in debt since May 2010, with the latest coming in the form of a$ 465 million debt raised from a consortium of three leading U.S. banks: Wells Fargo Securities, Citi, and Morgan Stanley.
+For example, Avolon, an aircraft leasing group, announced in January 2011 that it had raised a total of  \$2.5 billion in debt since May 2010, with the latest coming in the form of a\$ 465 million debt raised from a consortium of three leading U.S. banks: Wells Fargo Securities, Citi, and Morgan Stanley.
 Businesses use banks to obtain various forms of debt financing.
 This is both short-term, intermediate-term, and long-term debt financing.

 As discussed in the previous chapter, institutional lenders, such as commercial-finance companies (e.g., GE Capital) and insurance companies, have been a major source of long-term debt financing for U.S. businesses.
 They make loans that may be over 10 years in maturity and thus fill a need at the longer end of the debt maturity spectrum since bank term loans are typically under 10 years in maturity.